 Integrate your Edge site with your vault

-Important This feature is available only in the latest user interface.
+Important This feature is available only in the latest UI.

 You can integrate Edge site with your vault provider to more easily manage your data source information and set up your Edge site connections.